thegetty/quire-docs/content/documentation/collection-catalogues.md

 ## Capture Object Data

 Much like `figures.yml` or `references.yml`, all catalogue object metadata should be captured in a single `objects.yml` file in the `data` directory of your project and then identified as needed in the different Markdown pages of your publication.
-Here is a brief sample:
+Here is a brief sample of an `objects.yml` file:

 ```yaml
 object_display_order: